ProjectEssentials/projectessentials.github.io/docs/about/readme.md

 - `core` - core module, all other modules requires this, includes kotlin runtime, some other libraries and basic generic module logic. *(Has API)*
 - `basic` - basic module, includes general unsorted commands: `fly`, `god`, `heal` and teleport commands: `tpa`, `tpaccept`, `tpahere`, ect. and other.
-- `permissions` - provides extended player permissions controlling and some player actions in world. *(Has API)*
+- `permissions` - provides extended player permissions controlling, and some player actions in world. *(Has API)*
 - `cooldown` - provides cooldowns for commands using and item using. *(Has API)*
 - `home` - provides commands for your private home points management.
-- `waprs` - provides commands for your public points (waprs) management.
+- `waprs` - provides commands for your public points (warps) management.
 - `spawn` - provides 2 commands for world spawn point management.
-- `chat` - provides improvements for chat.
-This makes chat more **beautiful**.
+- `chat` - provides improvements for a chat.
+These makes chat more **beautiful**.
 Anti-advertising, anti-flood, bad-word custom filters, ranged chat, mute management, prefixes for nicknames in the chat, and more. *(Has API)*
 - `backup` - provides automatically backups of your world and configurations, also includes commands for controlling backup loop. *(Has API since 2.0.0)*

 ## WIP* modules